Theeoi/theodorblom.com/README.md

 4. Run the app `python app.py`
 5. View the webpage at [127.0.0.1:5000](http://127.0.0.1:5000)

+Please note:
+To create an account to store in the database, remove the `@login_required` on the create_user route.
+Remember to revert the changes after storing the user in the database.

 ## Project Status

 The website is up but is being developed sporadically.